ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-14. Write a query to list details of workers excluding first names "Manish" and "Arhan" from the Worker table.
+Q. Write a query to list details of workers excluding first names "Manish" and "Arhan" from the Worker table.

 <details ><summary><b>Answer</b></summary>
     <p>